Liquidation dividends: NDIC renews call to depositors of 20 closed banks

-Represented by the Director Communication and Public Affairs of NDIC, Mr. Bashir Nuhu, Bello stated that the implication of this is that, through its dogged liquidation efforts, the corporation has realised enough funds to fully pay all depositors of the listed banks.
+Represented by the Director Communication and Public Affairs NDIC Mr. Bashir Nuhu, Bello stated that the implication of this is that, through its dogged liquidation efforts, the Corporation has realised enough funds to fully pay all depositors of the listed banks.

 “Only yesterday, our staff commenced verification of depositors of Post Service Savings & Loans (in-liquidation) at the premises of the defunct bank nationwide in preparation towards settlement of their claims.